Schlaffmatthewj/Express-app/README.md

 - GET '/', homepage
 - GET '/auth'
-    - GET '/register', new user
-        - POST '/user'
     - GET '/login', sign into account
     - GET '/logout', signout of account
 - GET '/user', index shows all cities in database
+    - GET '/new', create new account
+    - POST '/', adds new user to database
     - GET '/:id', individual profile with personal shortcuts to cities & restaurants
     - PUT '/:id', change username and email
     - DELETE '/:id', this user completely